 b.
 Goods may be transferred from one Designated Zone to another without being subject to Tax.
 The Executive Regulation of this Decree-Law shall specify the controls and conditions of the transfer of goods from and to a Designated Zone as well as the mechanism of preserving, storing and processing such Excise Goods therein.

-Goods released for consumption in a freezone will be subject to excise tax.
+Goods released for consumption in a freezone will be subject to the excise tax.
 This includes any freezone that may also be registered as a designated zone.
-If goods are held out for retail sale, or intended for consumption within a freezone, excise tax will need to be paid by the importer or producer that ‘released’ the goods.
+If goods are held out for retail sale, or intended for consumption within a freezone, an excise tax will need to be paid by the importer or producer that ‘released’ the goods.